Audit Committee Charter

-The purpose of the Committee on Audit is to assist the Trustees in fulfilling its oversight responsibilities for the financial reporting process, system of internal control over financial reporting, external and internal audit processes, and the university's process for monitoring compliance with laws and regulations, and the code of ethics.
+The purpose of the Committee on Audit is to assist the Trustees in fulfilling its oversight responsibilities for the financial reporting process, system of internal control over financial reporting, external and internal audit processes, and the university's process for monitoring compliance with laws and regulations.

 Composition and Meetings

 The Committee on Audit will consist of at least five members as determined by the Trustees through the Committee on Committees.
-Each committee member will be independent and at least one member must have accounting or financial expertise.
+Each committee member will be independent.
+Members will have access to financial expertise either collectively among committee members or from a financial expert appointed to advise them.
 Regular meetings of the Committee on Audit will be held on the same dates and in the same locations as regular meetings of the Trustees.
 Other meetings may be called as provided for in the Rules Governing the Board of Trustees.